rb81/ollama-feed-summarizer/README.md

 2. Fetch and summarize the specified number of articles from each feed
 3. Compile summaries into a markdown file in the specified output folder
 4. Update `feeds.txt` and `removed_feeds.txt` if any feeds are unavailable or do not contain any content
+5. **NEW**: Generate an audio summary of the articles if TTS is enabled

 ## Output